 4 local cucumbers, peeled or not, quartered

-Puree the cucumber and the melon in a food processor fitted with the steel blade.
+Puree the cucumber, melon and peaches in a food processor fitted with the steel blade.
 Puree.
 Pour the puree into large ice cube trays and freeze for a couple of hours.
 Pop the cucumber-melon cubes out and pulverize them in a blender to make an ice or granité.
 Refreeze and then serve whenever you need a light and refreshing little snack or serve as an intermezzo between two heavier courses at dinner.
 This granité is also delicious atop a bowl of fresh fruit at breakfast!!

 2 medium cucumbers, cut in half lengthwise

-1 pint local strawberries, stemmed and cut in half
+1 pint local strawberries or blueberries, stemmed and cut in half

 1 charred jalapeno, chopped ( to Char: place the fresh jalapeno on a grill pan or in a frying pan and cook over medium heat ( with no oil) until the jalapeno starts to blacken -turn to blacked on all sides and then allow to cool before using.)